^

 • Petiodontitis chronica granulomatosa – granulomatous chronic periodontitis.

-• Petiodontitis chronica exacerbation - exacerbated chronic periodontitis.
+• Petiodontitis chronica exacerbation – exacerbation of chronic periodontitis.

-• I - acute, rapidly developing process with pronounced symptoms.
+• I – an acute, rapidly developing process with clearly expressed symptoms.

-• III - exacerbation of the chronic form of periodontitis due to changes in the bacterial background, flora in the periodontal tissues.
+• III – exacerbation of the chronic form of periodontitis due to changes in the bacterial background and flora in the periodontal tissues.

-• IV - rapidly progressive periodontitis, which for a short period leads to the loss of several teeth at once.
+• IV – rapidly progressing periodontitis, which within a short period leads to the loss of several teeth at once.

-• V is a reversible inflammatory process, in which there is a high process of recovery of periodontal tissues.
+• V – a reversible inflammatory process in which there is a high recovery process of periodontal tissues.

 Prevalence